etna-team/etna/docs/source/index.rst

 to SOTA neural networks, models combination methods and smart backtesting.
 ETNA is designed to make working with time series simple, productive, and fun.

-ETNA is the first python open source framework of `T-Bank <https://www.tbank.ru/>`_ Artificial Intelligence Center.
-The library started as an internal product in our company - we use it in over 10+ projects now, so we often release updates.

 Contents
 --------